Learn something new every day

 More Info... by email

 PVC plumbing is plumbing done with polyvinyl chloride (PVC) pipe.
 Around half of the world's PVC production goes to making pipes for plumbing applications, and PVC plumbing is extremely common around the world for new structures and replacements of existing plumbing systems.
-The main alternative to PVC plumbing is copper plumbing, although cast iron and certain other plastics are also used in plumbing applications, along with chlorinated polyvinyl chloride (CPVC), a close relative of PVC.
+The main alternative to PVC pipes is copper plumbing, although cast iron and certain other plastics are also used in plumbing applications, along with chlorinated polyvinyl chloride (CPVC), a close relative of PVC.

 There are a number of advantages to PVC plumbing.
 It's cheap, which can be appealing to people paying for repairs or trying to cut construction costs.
 It is also extremely easy to install; even people with limited plumbing experience can install and repair basic PVC plumbing, and plumbers working on more complex tasks can work much more quickly with PVC than with other types of plumbing material.
 PVC also doesn't react with concrete and other building materials, unlike metals such as copper.